 This separation of the legal entities is commonly referred to as the “corporate veil”.
 There are some instances when a court may lift this veil and hold the parent company liable for the actions of a subsidiary.

 These instances normally relate to circumstances where there has been fraud committed, such as the improper transfer of assets or shares and other fraudulent means to avoid the subsidiary company’s liabilities, or impropriety in the duty of care.
-There is a recent health and safety case (Chandler v Cape plc) where the claimant, Mr Chandler, successfully sued the parent company for the asbestosis he suffered while working for their subsidiary fifty years ago.
+There was a health and safety case (Chandler v Cape plc) where the claimant, Mr Chandler, successfully sued the parent company for the asbestosis he suffered while working for their subsidiary fifty years ago.

 Judgments for money